Say ‘so long’ to the typical treasury department.

 Most treasury solutions are solving problems with technology.
 Finance departments are figuring out big data, reporting, and cash flows manually, which is really time-consuming, instead of trusting tech to deliver results in seconds.
 Even with all of the perks and benefits, there’s still not enough trust to implement tech.

 “A key concern around technology is the speed with which the market is moving and being able to identify ‘which train to jump on.’”

 Every treasury function now comes with the learning curve and headache of new trends and tech, which makes it difficult to determine exactly which treasury solutions solve what problems for your finance department.
-Have no fear!
+Have no fear.
 We’ve compiled a list of top solutions to make 2018 the best year yet for the treasury team.

 RegTech is the new treasury police for fraud

 The current treasury solutions for payment fraud are manual and quite rigorous.
-To prevent ACH fraud, 60% of all businesses make it a daily habit to reconcile accounts to return all unauthorized ACH debits.
+To prevent ACH fraud, 60% of businesses make it a daily habit to reconcile accounts to return all unauthorized ACH debits.
 Most companies take some form of action to check any outside payment for suspicious account information or payment method.
 Other procedures include stopping all ACH debits except a single account with filters.
-Some companies also create a separate account for third-party debit payments that are sent electronically.
+Some companies also create a separate account for third-party debit payments sent electronically.
 Internal processes may give leadership the peace of mind by reducing their biggest risks, but there’s much more that manual processes cannot account for.

 ““RegTech will help drive positive customer experiences.
 For example, a robust fraud detection platform could shorten the transaction lifespan and improve consumer experience by reducing the number of false negatives.”